zachlasiuk/arm-software-developers-ads/content/learning-paths/cross-platform/docker/build.md

 Change jasonrandrews to your Docker Hub username.

-The tag of "latest" can be ommitted since it is the default value.
+The tag of "latest" can be omitted since it is the default value.

 ```console
 docker tag uname:latest jasonrandrews/uname:latest